 Cast a critical eye on text messages from your bank

 Maybe you’ve signed up for texts from your bank.
 But then a text comes through you weren’t expecting with a link for you to click to update your info.
 What do you do?

 While it may be legit, your best bet is to play it safe.
-Scammers can make texts look exactly the real ones from your bank — and very often, there’s no way to tell if it’s real or not.
+Scammers can make texts look exactly the real ones from your bank — even supposedly legitimate fraud alert texts.
+And very often, there’s no way to tell if it’s real or not.

 Only trust downloads directly from financial websites

 When it comes to downloading mobile banking apps, be sure you only install your bank, credit union or brokerage firm’s official apps that you can find on their official websites.